2024 Time Series Study

 Fresh Cross-Sectional Sample

-• Modes used: in-person, internet, video, phone, and mail
+- Modes used: face-to-face, internet, video, phone, and paper-and-pencil

 ANES 2016-2020-2024 Panel Sample